 A: There is no scientific evidence to suggest that the vaccine could cause infertility in women.
 In addition, infertility is not known to occur as a result of natural COVID-19 disease, further demonstrating that immune responses to the virus, whether induced by infection or a vaccine, are not a cause of infertility.
 Reports on social media have falsely asserted that the vaccine could cause infertility in women and the FDA is concerned that this misinformation may cause women to avoid vaccination to prevent COVID-19, which is a potentially serious and life-threatening disease.
 SARS-CoV-2 is the virus that causes COVID-19.
 The symptoms of COVID-19 vary and are unpredictable; many people have no symptoms or only mild disease, while some have severe respiratory disease including pneumonia and acute respiratory distress syndrome (ARDS), leading to multi-organ failure and death.
 The Pfizer-BioNTech COVID-19 vaccine is a mRNA vaccine.
 It contains a piece of the SARS-CoV-2 virus’s genetic material that instructs cells in the body to make the virus’s distinctive “spike” protein.
 After a person is vaccinated, their body produces copies of the spike protein, which does not cause disease, and triggers the immune system to learn to react defensively, producing an immune response against SARS-CoV-2.
 Contrary to false reports on social media, this protein is not the same as any involved in formation of the placenta.

-A: The company has submitted a pharmacovigilance plan to the FDA to monitor the safety of the Pfizer-BioNTech COVID-19 Vaccine as it is used under EUA.
+A: The company has a pharmacovigilance plan that was assessed by FDA to monitor the safety of the Pfizer-BioNTech COVID-19 Vaccine.
 The pharmacovigilance plan includes a plan to complete longer-term safety follow-up for participants enrolled in ongoing clinical trials.
 The pharmacovigilance plan also includes other activities aimed at monitoring the safety of the Pfizer-BioNTech COVID-19 vaccine and ensuring that any safety concerns are identified and evaluated in a timely manner.

 A: The FDA believes it is important for clinical trials for other COVID-19 vaccines to continue or initiate.
 It is important to have a portfolio of COVID-19 vaccines available to be able to vaccinate our population.